bekoev/superhero-api-proxy/README.md

 # ToDo

-* Add DB-baked repository for the hero info (keep in-memory implementation for unit tests)
 * Add descriptions to API docs
 * In the hero repo, evaluate the implementation using PG-specific "upserts" (complexity, readability)
 * Add unit tests using in-memory implementation of hero repo, include to Docker for CI